mame82/duck2spark/README.rst

 	duck2spark.py -i raw.bin -l 1 -f 2000 -o sketch.c

 #.
-After setting up the Arduino IDE load the example "DigisparkKeyboard" and replace the Sketch source by the one saved to sketch.c.
+After setting up the Arduino IDE load the example "DigisparkKeyboard" and replace the Sketch source by the one saved to ``sketch.c`` .

 To get help on duck2spark.py run ``duck2spark.py -h``